 Campus policies govern access to all campus facilities.
-Security is monitored, in part, by housekeeping staff, residential life staff, the Director of Public Safety and contracted security.
+Security is monitored, in part, by housekeeping staff, residential life staff, the Safety and Security Department which includes contracted security.
 Access to residential life facilities is by keying and by assigned responsibility.
 Specific residential life policies assist in governing access to student housing units.
 Two professional Resident Directors, and eight Resident Assistants, who are members of the college staff, live in the residence halls and are on call 24 hours a day.